An Englishman abroad

 After the hijack

 The Tegel 707 continued in service for El Al, then for another Israeli airline called Arkia.
-In the mid 1980s, Boeing bought it back and gave it to West Berlin in 1987 as part of the city’s 750th birthday celebrations.
+In the mid 1980s, Boeing bought it back and gave it to West Berlin as part of the city’s 750th birthday celebrations.

 Lufthansa had bought its 200th Boeing plane at around that time so, as thank you, Boeing re-painted the Tegel 707 in Lufthansa’s 1960s livery.
-But as West Berlin airspace was under Allied control in the 1980s, Lufthansa weren’t allowed to fly into Tegel.
+But as West Berlin airspace was still under Allied control in the 1980s, Lufthansa weren’t allowed to fly into Tegel.
 In fact, no German airline or even a German pilot could fly anything in West Berlin so the plane’s new colours were covered with white stickers and delivered by an American crew at night.
 By the morning, the stickers were pulled off and Tegel passengers were amazed to see a Lufthansa 707 sitting on the tarmac.

 NB.
 This Allied airspace agreement even applied to West Berlin’s ADAC rescue helicopter (currently outside Berlin’s Fire Service Museum) which was only flown by an American pilot.